tkoch96/root_dns_latency/paper.md

 # Introduction

 Anycast is a method of server deployment in which a set of physically distinct servers, called anycast replicas, all serve the same content.
 Specifically, IP anycast is a system in which geographically diverse anycast replicas all advertise the same IP address using the Border Gateway Protocol (BGP).
 Routing policies of providers and BGP determine which anycast replica a client will be mapped to when querying the (anycasted) IP.
-This is all transparent to the client, as each site has exactly the same content.
+This is all transparent to the client, as each site has exactly the same content \cite{rfc_1546}, \cite{katabi2000framework}.
 Anycast has been lauded for its potential to offer improved latency and decreased load on each anycast server, doing so with minimal scaling complexity.
-The geographical diversity of anycast deployments offers resilience to network outages and targeted attacks \cite{li_levin_spring_bhattacharjee_2018}.
+The geographical diversity of anycast deployments offers resilience to network outages and targeted attacks \cite{li_levin_spring_bhattacharjee_2018}, \cite{moura2016anycast}.
 However, numerous studies have argued that anycast can lead to reduced performance for a subset of clients.
-Some go further to say that adding more sites may harm, rather than help user performance.
+Some go further to say that adding more sites may harm, rather than help user performance \cite{li_levin_spring_bhattacharjee_2018}, \cite{sarat2006use}.
 The basic idea behind these claims is that BGP can sometimes direct clients to far-away anycast servers, despite the existence of a geographically close server.
-This inefficiency unnecessarily inflates latencies for users, and harms their experience.
+This inefficiency unnecessarily inflates latencies for users, and harms their experience. \break
-The root DNS servers notoriously feature in studies involving anycast because it is relatively easy to gain access to root DNS data, information about their deployments, and the fact that they are run by several organizations.
+The root DNS servers notoriously feature in studies involving anycast because it is relatively easy to gain access to root DNS data, information about their deployments, and the fact that they are run by several organizations \cite{root_servers}.
 This last fact manifests itself in a diverse set of deployment strategies, for essentially the same service.
 For example, in 2018 B-root had 2 server deployments while K-root had close to 70.
-These different strategies allow researchers to, for example, coarsely analyze the effect the number of sites has on the performance of the service.
+These different strategies allow researchers to, for example, coarsely analyze the effect the number of sites has on the performance of the service \cite{li_levin_spring_bhattacharjee_2018}.  \break
-Using the root DNS servers to draw conclusions about the performance of anycast as a whole has its drawbacks, as several authors note.
+Using the root DNS servers to draw conclusions about the performance of anycast as a whole has its drawbacks.
 Organizations in charge of managing these services have different performance goals when deploying new servers.
-For example, generally, new root server deployments offer more resilience in the face of attacks on the DNS infrastructure and so organizations may opt to place their servers in locations that maximize reachability to at least one replica in the face of server failure.
+For example, generally, new root server deployments offer more resilience in the face of attacks on the DNS infrastructure and so organizations may opt to place their servers in locations that maximize reachability to at least one replica in the face of server failure \cite{moura2016anycast}.
 Conversely, managers of large content delivery networks (CDN's) may opt to place their servers near large population centers to provide low latency access to users.
 This is on top of the infrastructure the CDN may already have in place, such as a diverse set of peers or a private wide area network (WAN).
-Indeed the everyday notions of "performance" that typical users are interested in are principally important to CDN's, yet only somewhat important to root DNS managers.
+CDN's are very attentive of user-perceived latencies, as higher latency has been directly shown to affect profits \cite{linden}.
+Indeed the everyday notions of "performance" that typical users are interested in are principally important to CDN's, yet may only be somewhat important to root DNS managers. \break
-Nevertheless, in the face of perceived anycast inefficiencies many authors have offered solutions ranging from ISP policy changes to modifications to BGP to bolster the performance of anycast.
+Nevertheless, in the face of perceived anycast inefficiencies many authors have offered solutions ranging from ISP policy changes to modifications to BGP to bolster the performance of anycast \cite{li_levin_spring_bhattacharjee_2018}, \cite{huawei_evaluating_anycast}.
 Often, studies have framed the problem as a sort of optimization problem, where every client request should be mapped to the same physical site as the best unicast alternative.
-These proposed modifications are then shown to push anycast closer to optimal performance.
+These proposed modifications are then shown to push anycast closer to optimal performance. \break
-We argue that, in the context of root DNS query resolution, such modifications and improvements would add negligible benefits to users.
+We argue that, in the context of root DNS query resolution, such modifications and improvements would add negligible benefits to end-users.
 Specifically, we aim to show that the typical user almost never directly queries the root DNS server.
-We further place an upper bound on the amount of latency a typical user of a large CDN experiences each day, and show that this latency is negligible.
-In light of these results, in the context of root DNS anycast deployments, any proposed improvements for anycast shown to decrease latency for users are of questionable practical utility.
+We further place an upper bound on the amount of latency a typical user of a large CDN experiences due to root DNS resolution each day, and show that this latency is negligible.
+In light of these results, in the context of root DNS anycast deployments, any proposed improvements for anycast shown to decrease latency for users are of questionable practical utility. \break
-The rest of this paper is organized as follows.
-In Section 2 [a]we provide a description of the DNS infrastructure as a whole, including some practical details that are often left out of a routine presentation.
-In Sections 3 and 4 we attempt to provide a characterization of how root DNS latency affects the typical user, from a microscopic and macroscopic viewpoint, respectively.
-In Section 5 we discuss related work, and in Section 6 we conclude our findings.

 # DNS --  A Practical Viewpoint

 Modern day DNS infrastructure is designed so as to limit the time a user has to wait for DNS query resolution, and specifically root DNS query resolution.
+Herein we describe the implementation of DNS, both client and server side, and discuss how this allows for faster DNS resolution at the client.

 ## Great Latency Savings Potential

-There are many descriptions of DNS and we by no means attempt to give an introductory lesson.
+There are many descriptions of DNS \cite{kurose2010computer}, \cite{cloudflare_dns_tutorial}, and we by no means attempt to give an introductory lesson.
 The DNS is a means by which user requests for human-readable hostnames are mapped to IP addresses.
 Typically, a user will send DNS requests in the form of UDP packets to one or more recursive resolvers (RR's) provided by their ISP\footnote{ The user can specify whatever RR they wish, but one can sensibly assume the typical user's RR is set by the ISP, broadcasted through DHCP. }.
 The RR then requests the records from a root DNS server, top level domain (TLD) server and authoritative DNS (ADNS) server corresponding to the record the user requested.
-Since each request is a correspondence between the RR and a remote server, there can be several requests made by the RR for a single user request.
+Since each request is a correspondence between the RR and a remote server, there can be several requests made by the RR for a single end-user request. \break \break

-In practice, there is quite a lot of potential for caching these DNS records, and thus removing unnecessary steps of the recursion outlined above.
-Each DNS server provides a time-to-live (TTL) with each record they return, specifying the duration for which the record can be kept locally cached.
-After this duration, the record should be deleted from the cache of the RR.
-It has been observed that more heavily accessed websites tend to purposefully set the TTL of their DNS records to be some small value, evidence of fine-grained traffic engineering.
+In practice, there is quite a lot of potential for caching these DNS records, thus removing unnecessary steps of the recursion outlined above.
+Each DNS server provides a time-to-live (TTL) with each record they return, specifying the duration in seconds for which the record can be kept locally cached.
+After this duration, the record should be deleted from the cache of the RR \cite{rfc_1035}.
+It has been observed that more heavily accessed websites tend to purposefully set the TTL of their DNS records to be some small value, evidence of fine-grained traffic engineering \cite{callahan2013modern}.
 Hence the popularity of a website does not make it more likely to live in the cache of an RR.
 Nevertheless, RR's can pre-fetch records for popular websites.
-For example, a configuration setting on the popular resolver BIND specifies whether or not BIND should prefetch records set to expire in a few seconds.
+For example, a configuration setting on the popular resolver BIND specifies whether or not BIND should prefetch (recently accessed) records set to expire soon \cite{bind9_config}.
 In contrast to heavily accessed sites, TLD records tend to have long TTL's.
-For example, the COM TLD record (one of the most popular) has a TTL of 2 days[b][c].
-One might speculate that, since websites users typically access fall into ten or so popular TLD's, that a request to the root server would rarely occur.
+For example, the COM TLD record (one of the most popular) has a TTL of 2 days[c][d][e][f][g][h].
+One might speculate that, since the most popular websites fall into ten or so popular TLD's \cite{alexa_topsites}, that a request to the root server would rarely occur.
 In this scenario, a user fetching example.com would only generate a request for the COM NS record once every 2 days.
 Furthermore, some commercial RR's are known to cache the entire root table locally.
-Since there are only 1,000 or so TLD's, the memory requirements are quite inexpensive and caching these records provides huge potential for latency savings.
+Since there are only 1,000 or so TLD's, the memory requirements are quite inexpensive and caching these records provides potential for latency savings.
 On top of all of this structure, there can be multiple RR's (a sort of hierarchy of RR's) among which a query traverses before a third party (root, TLD, ADNS) is finally queried.
-This hierarchy compounds the potential effects of local caching.
+This hierarchy compounds the potential effects of local caching. \break \break

-Caching at remote RR's is wonderful, and can greatly reduce resolution time.
-Indeed since the typical user's RR is run by their local ISP, generally the user will experience negligible latency for a DNS query if they hit a warm cache.
+Caching at remote RR's is wonderful, and can greatly reduce DNS query resolution time.
+Indeed since the typical user's RR is run by their \textit{local} ISP, generally the user will experience negligible latency for a DNS query if they hit a warm cache.
 Modern browsers and operating systems have taken this one step further and engage in a number of practices that further aid the user.
 Operating systems or browsers are known to locally cache DNS records, as these records are small (compared to say, an image).
 Software can go even further, refreshing records in the cache that are about to expire (just as a RR can do).
-Features such as link prefetching in Chrome, where the browser will send DNS requests for all links on a page, allow the user to completely "skip" the DNS resolution process.
+Features such as link prefetching in Chrome and Firefox, where the browser will send DNS requests for all links on a page, allow the user to completely "skip" the DNS resolution process in certain scenarios.
 All this being said, it is unfortunately quite difficult to quantify the extent to which these features save users time.
-Users request web services through an idiosyncratic combination of browsers, web sites, operating systems, personalized settings \footnote{ For example, users can opt out of the link prefetching mechanism in Chrome. }, physical locations, bandwidths, devices, and RR's.
-On top of this, everything that has just been mentioned can be undone through poor configuration or a conservative manager of the RR, as we will now discuss.
+Users request web services through an idiosyncratic combination of browsers, web sites, operating systems, personalized settings \footnote{ For example, users can opt out of the link prefetching mechanism in Chrome. }, physical locations, bandwidths, devices, ISP's, and RR's.
+On top of this, all the optimizations just mentioned can be undone through poor configuration or a conservative manager of the RR, as we will now discuss.